Yankees vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have won 63.4% of the games this season when they were the moneyline favorite (26-15).
+- The Yankees have compiled a 26-15 record in games they were listed as the moneyline favorite (winning 63.4% of those games).

-- New York has a 21-7 record (winning 75% of its games) when playing as moneyline favorites of -140 or shorter.
+- When it has played as moneyline favorites with odds of -145 or shorter, New York has a 19-5 record (winning 79.2% of its games).

-- The Yankees have an implied moneyline win probability of 58.3% in this game.
+- The Yankees have an implied moneyline win probability of 59.2% in this matchup.

-- In the 62 games in which bookmakers have set an over/under for New York, it has combined with opponents to go over the total 28 times (28-32-2).
+- New York has played in 62 games with set over/under, and have combined with opponents to go over the total 28 times (28-32-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!